Ahmadzadeh920/ci-toolkit/README.md

 Contributions are welcome.

-When contributing a reusable workflow:
+When adding or modifying a reusable workflow:

-1. Keep the workflow under `.github/workflows/`.
+1. Keep reusable workflows under `.github/workflows/`.
-2. Keep the workflow generic and repository-independent.
+2. Keep workflows generic and repository-independent.
 3. Avoid hard-coded application paths.
 4. Avoid hard-coded infrastructure addresses.
 5. Never commit secrets.
 6. Define explicit `workflow_call` inputs.
 7. Define required secrets clearly.
 8. Document required permissions.
-9. Update `docs/reusable-workflows.md` when the contract changes.
+9. Update `docs/reusable-workflows.md` when the workflow contract changes.
+10. Update the relevant documentation.
-10. Update `CHANGELOG.md`.
+11. Update `CHANGELOG.md`.
-11. Test the workflow before creating a release.
+12. Test the workflow before creating a release.

-## Contract changes

-Changes to the reusable workflow contract must be treated carefully.

-Breaking changes include:
+## Breaking changes

+Changes such as these are breaking changes:

-- renaming inputs
+- renaming an input
-- removing inputs
+- removing an input
+- renaming a secret
-- changing required secrets
+- removing a required secret
-- removing outputs
+- removing an output
-- changing required behavior
+- changing a required workflow behavior

-Breaking changes require a major version.
+Breaking changes should receive a new major version.

-Backward-compatible additions should use a minor or patch release.
+Backward-compatible changes should use a minor or patch release.

 ---